 - 1.1.
-The Council's Treasury Management Strategy Statement (TMSS), attached at Appendix 1, sets out the parameters for the Council's planned treasury activity during 2024/25 under which the Council's Treasury Team will manage day to day activity.
-The TMSS reflects the Council's Draft Capital Programme 2024/25 2026/27. - 1.2.
+The Council's Treasury Management Strategy Statement (TMSS) 2025/26, attached at Appendix 1, sets out the parameters for the Council's planned treasury activity during 2025/26 under which the Council's Treasury Team will manage day to day activity.
+The TMSS reflects the Council's Capital Programme 2025/26 2027/28. - 1.2.
 The successful identification, monitoring and control of financial risk are central to the Strategy. - 1.3.
 The CIPFA 2021 Prudential Code also requires the Council to prepare a Capital Strategy report which sets out the Council's capital requirements arising from policy objectives, as well as the associated governance procedures and risk appetite. - 1.4.
 The Capital Strategy is reported separately from the Treasury Management Strategy Statement and includes non-treasury investments.
-The CIPFA Treasury Management Code 2021 further breaks down non-treasury investment into: - Investments for service purposes taken or held primarily for the provision and for the provision and for the purposes of delivering public services (including housing, regeneration, and local infrastructure), or in support of joint working with others to deliver such services.
+The CIPFA Treasury Management Code 2021 further breaks down non-treasury investments into: - "Investments for service purposes (or service investments) are taken or held primarily for the provision and for the purposes of delivering public services (including housing, regeneration, and local infrastructure), or in support of joint working with others to deliver such services".